cloudiator/colosseum/documentation/api/entities/ApplicationComponent.md

 ## Description

-An applicationComponent represents an entity which is associated with an application and a component.
+An ApplicationComponent represents an entity which is associated with an application and a component.
 ***